mattyjsmith/academic-kickstart/content/post/blog_1.md

 +++
 date = 2017-12-01
-title = "Survival analysis in observational studies: when cause of death is unknown"
+title = "Survival analysis in observational studies: when the cause of death is unknown"

 +++